peterngineering/noomxffplayer/README.md

 omxplayer is deprecated, not many (if any) are developing around it since newer technology exists with open source and newer clean supported APIs.

-Then why bother creating yet another incarnation of a bitrotted deprecated stack?
+Then why bother with using a bitrotten and/or deprecated stack?

 Simple:
 *Omxplayer still accels at doing one thing great:*
-**Displaying mpeg4 streams live with no gui, in hardware (with very little cpu needed).**
+**Displaying mpeg4 streams live with no gui, in hardware (with very little cpu needed).**This on the rpi0(s) is very low power as well,1-2Watts roughly.
+   (I have not tried it, but supposibly you can still buy the licence/codecs for the rpi0/1/2/3 32bit gpu(s) to do mpeg2 decode in hw as well.)

 A lot of debating has gone around that other technologies can do the same thing that are actively developed.
 	Most often its suggested for one to use one of the following alternatives configured for console use.